The vocabulary of corporate personhood

 1919 – In Michigan, Henry Ford was sued by his shareholders for a plan in which he proposed to sell his cars at below-market prices so he could create more jobs and “spread the benefits of this industrial system to the greatest possible number, to help them build up their lives and their homes.”
 The Michigan Supreme Court ruled in favor of the shareholders, thereby setting a precedent that corporate business should be conducted “primarily for the profit of the stockholders.”

 1963 Historian C. Peter Magrath discovered exchange that took place prior to the public release of the Santa Clara County v.
 Southern Pacific Railroad Company decision.
 The correspondence was between Supreme Court Chief Justice Morrison R. Waite and court reporter J.C.
 Bancroft Davis.
 On May 26, 1886, Davis wrote the following in a letter to Chief Justice Waite to make sure his headnote was correct: "Dear Chief Justice, I have a memorandum in the California Cases Santa Clara County v.
 Southern Pacific.
 In opening the Court stated that it did not wish to hear argument on the question whether the Fourteenth Amendment applies to such corporations as are parties in these suits.
 All the Judges were of the opinion that it does.
 Waite replied: "I think your mem. in the California Railroad Tax cases expresses with sufficient accuracy what was said before the argument began.
 I leave it with you to determine whether anything need be said about it in the report inasmuch as we avoided meeting the constitutional question in the decision."
-In other words, the decision about whether to include the declaration of corporate personhood was left to the court reporter.
-Given this new understanding, some authors have declared that opinion made plain that the Court did not decide the corporate personality issue and the subsidiary equal protection issue.
+In other words, the U.S. Supreme Court has never ruled that corporate personhood is legal; instead, the decision about whether to include the declaration of corporate personhood was left to the court reporter.

 1967 - See v.
 City of Seattle (387 U.S. 541 (1967)) ruled that corporations have 4th Amendment constitutional rights to freedom from random inspection.
 Without random inspections it became virtually impossible to enforce meaningful anti-pollution, health, and safety laws.